AuDigitalHealth/lingo/docs/USERGUIDE.md

 The document assumes that you have access to AMT, or some other extension that models medicinal content in the same manner.

-# Snomio
+# Lingo

-Snomio is a customised tool to manage Medicines Terminology content requests, author medicines terminology, and manage complex ECL-based reference sets.
+Lingo is a customised tool to manage Medicines Terminology content requests, author medicines terminology, and manage complex ECL-based reference sets.
 It is a web application which utilises Managed Service for storing and processing the content, whilst providing a more efficient and quality-assured authoring mechanism.
-This enables concepts authored in Snomio to be accessible in the Authoring Platform.
+This enables concepts authored in Lingo to be accessible in the Authoring Platform.

-## Snomio access
+## Lingo access

-The credentials to access the Medicine Authoring Tool, Snomio, is the same as for the AP.
-Role-based access for authoring terminology in Snomio is the same login as your access to the authoring platform.
+The credentials to access the Medicine Authoring Tool, Lingo, is the same as for the AP.
+Role-based access for authoring terminology in Lingo is the same login as your access to the authoring platform.

-To log into Snomio:
+To log into Lingo:

-1. Go to the login page: <https://snomio.ihtsdotools.org/login>
+1. Go to the login page: <https://Lingo.ihtsdotools.org/login>

 ![Login Page](./media/image5.png)